jiffyclub/scipy-2013-git-testing/git/local/Readme.md

 # Local Version Control
 ----

-**Based on materials by Katy Huff, Anthony Scopatz, Joshua R. Smith, and Sri Hari Krishna Narayanan**

-## Example: A Slide Deck for a Presentation
+## Example: Wolfman

-Imagine you have two computers: the first is a big, powerful desktop machine with a big, dual monitor setup.
-The second is a tiny lightweight netbook you take with you when you travel.
-Imagine also that you have a presentation at a conference overseas.
-You know that no matter how "finished" you think you are with your slide deck, inevitably you will realize you need to add an exta figure or recalculate some data AFTER leaving the country and your main desktop workstation.
-How can you be sure your slide deck, data, and the programs you've written are synchronized between your two machines?
-How can you be sure that every little change you've made on your netbook is reflected on your desktop?
-What happens if you start making changes on your slide deck, only to realize you need to drop back to the slide deck you had five days ago?
+My friend Lupine Wolfe worked hard on an important project all day.
+He finished before dinner time, relieved to be ready for the deadline in the morning.
+The sun set, the full moon rose, and in the morning Lupine awoke with no memory of the previous evening.
+He sat down at his computer and disciovered to his horror that overnight, while transformed as a werewolf, he had replaced all of the code with nonsense.
+But, Lupine breathed a sigh of relief, because he had been using version control.
+He was able to examine the record of his actions overnight and execute a simple command that reverted the code to the state it was in before the moon rose.

 ## git : What is Version Control ?

-Very briefly, version control is a way to keep a backup of changing files, to store a history of those changes, and most importantly to allow many people in a collaboration to make changes to the same files concurrently.
+Very briefly, version control is a way to

+- keep a backup of changing files
+- store a history of those changes
+- and manage merging of changes in versions with different change sets.

 There are a lot of verson control systems.
 Wikipedia provides both a nice vocabulary list and a fairly complete table of some popular version control systems and their equivalent commands.

 Today, we'll be using git.
 Git is an example of a distributed version control system, distinct from centralized verson control systems.
-I'll make the distinction clear later, but for now, the table below will suffice.
+I'll make the distinction clear later, but for now, the list below will suffice.

 Version Control System Tool Options